 Calling a COM Application from WebLogic Server: Main Steps

 This section summarizes the main steps to call into a COM application from a WebLogic Server.
 Most are described in detail in later sections.
+Calling into a COM Application from WebLogic Server

 On the COM side: